tesla33io/minishell/README.md

  The parser will put all information about what should be executed along with some instructions about how command should be executed.

 > [!NOTE]
- > Each command should be executed in separate child process and exit status should be handled appropriately
+ > Each command should be executed in separate child process and exit status should be handled appropriately.
+ > Exception: some built-ins (e.g. `cd`, `export`, `unset` etc.)

 1. Get a command from _Command Table_.
 2. Check if it's a built-in command (execute appropriate function if `true`).